miedziak/proposals/design/0001-proposal-process/README.md

 # Proposal Process

-Ockam Proposals are design documents that would be openly discussed by the Ockam community before a feature is implemented.
+Ockam Proposals are design documents that should be openly discussed by the Ockam community before a feature is implemented.
 A proposal describes the motivation for a feature along with a technical specification for how it could be implemented within Ockam.

 ## Description

-# Proposal Process

 1. The first step in creating a proposal is to create an [issue][issues] that describes the problem you would like to address with a feature in [ockam][ockam].